pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

 \*\* Cannot change after product creation

-Public and organizational distributions must also provide a promotional screenshot for the public spinup page.
+Public and organizational distributions must also provide a promotional screenshot for the public installation page.

 As part of a unified workflow, new Pantheon users will create an account, name their site, and be directed to the install page of the distribution.